Definition of Asset Retirement Obligation

-- As asset retirement obligation will be a real and big expense, it makes sense to provide for the expense as soon as the fair value of the liability can be determined.
+- As asset retirement obligation will be a real and big expense, it makes sense to provide for it as soon as the liability’s fair value can be determined.

-- Asset retirement obligations show fairness and accuracy of the financial statements
+- Asset retirement obligations show the fairness and accuracy of the financial statements.

-- Asset retirement obligations are based on estimates and are prone to errors of judgment
+- Asset retirement obligations are based on estimates and are prone to judgment errors.

-- The rates used while recognizing the liability may change going forward and may lead to change in the liability
+- The rates used while recognizing the liability may change going forward and may change the liability.

-- Asset retirement obligation do not cover work done after other events that affect the assets like natural calamities (earthquakes, floods, etc.)
+- Asset retirement obligations do not cover work done after other events that affect the assets like natural calamities (earthquakes, floods, etc.)

-Asset Retirement Obligations are important from an accounting point of view.
-Had it not been the regulatory requirement businesses would have used their discretion in disclosing these costs, which could have hurt the stakeholders badly as these costs could cause a severe drain in the cash balances of the company and may adversely impact the business.
+Asset Retirement Obligations are essential from an accounting point of view.
+Had it not been for the regulatory requirement, businesses would have used their discretion in disclosing these costs, which could have hurt the stakeholders badly.
+These costs could cause a severe drain on the company’s cash balances and may adversely impact the business.
 Accounting for the obligation well in advance gives the business the time to plan and set aside resources for the event.

 This is a guide to Asset Retirement Obligation.
 Here we discuss the Example and How does Asset Retirement Obligation Work? along with Advantages and Disadvantages.
 You can also go through our other suggested articles to learn more –